A Mac category report

 How to pick one

 If you want the Bongo-Cat-style typing loop on macOS — something that sits on top of your windows and reacts while you type — Paw-Paw is the straightforward pick.
-Free, native, more than one animal, cosmetics.
+Free today, native, more than one animal, cosmetics, and no Steam account.

 If your desktop is already busy and you want a pet as an ambient presence, Mac Pet is the menu-bar / notch option, with the added upside of a built-in Pomodoro timer.

-If you want mild chaos on your screen, Desktop Goose is still running.
+If you want mild chaos on your screen, the official Desktop Goose listing still offers a Mac build, but we did not test it on current macOS.

-And if you specifically came here for Bongo Cat on Mac: the experimental Steam build is now a real option, but it is labelled experimental for a reason.
-Paw-Paw is the native alternative if "experimental" is not what you are looking for.
+And if you specifically came here for Bongo Cat on Mac: the Steam build now lists macOS support.
+Paw-Paw remains the direct-download Mac-first alternative if you do not want Steam or paid item ecosystems.

 Frequently asked questions